pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 Almost half of the participants identify as having some computer science application in their work; 80% self-identify as scientists (as mentioned above).

-About 50% of our peer review team self-identifies as white.
-The other help are from a mix of different backgrounds and ethnicities—about 60% of our audience self-identify as male.
+About 40% of our peer review participants identify as female, non binary, or non conforming.

 ####  Open Source metrics

 Some of the open-source responses surprised me:

-* 60% of people maintainers have funding to do their work! (*This number surprised me.*)
+* **60% of people maintainers have funding** to do their work! (*This number surprised me given the challenges I have seen in funding open source work.*), and
-* 70% of maintainers report that outside contributors contribute to their projects through issues and pull requests.
+* **70% of maintainers** report that outside contributors contribute to their projects through issues and pull requests.

 I'll dedicate another blog post to examining this data more thoroughly.
-Still, you can get the gist from the above summary: We have a strong representation of people from different backgrounds and career stages.
-However, we still need to do more to support increased gender diversity.
+Still, you can get the gist from the above summary: We have a strong representation of people from different career stages.
+However, we still need to do more to support increased gender and identity diversity.

-I'm confident that we'll get there.

 ## A thoughtful, kind, and supportive community is what makes pyOpenSci special